 vfarcic/crossplane-mcp provides a single ListClaimsBasic tool to list Claim names and namespaces for a configured API group.
 MVP only — plans for service creation, observation, and deletion exist but aren’t implemented yet.

-No official Crossplane MCP server exists from Upbound or the Crossplane project.
-Given Crossplane’s Kubernetes-native approach, the Kubernetes MCP server can interact with Crossplane resources via standard kubectl operations.
+The Kubernetes MCP server can also interact with Crossplane resources via standard kubectl operations.

 Multi-Tool / Cross-Platform